The Only Constant is Change

 I didn’t realize how much I still thought like a business analyst until I heard myself tell a friend that the bathroom was functional and the work that was needed was nice to have and cosmetic.

-I spent the majority of my last 20 years working on projects.
-Prioritizing, defining and testing.
-Even though I retired last December and are no longer involved in IT related projects, Andy and I have been immersed in home improvement and maintenance projects for the last 18 months.
-We had to identify what projects we needed to work and which ones we wanted to work.
-We had to define how we wanted the kitchen, garage, fence, bedrooms and other areas to look.
-We had to determine the costs and figure the budget.
+I’ve spent the majority of the last 20 years working on projects.
+Prioritizing, defining, and testing.
+Even though I retired last December and am no longer involved in IT-related projects, Andy and I have been immersed in home improvement and maintenance projects for the last 18 months.

 I started a project plan for the house while I was still working and tweaked it as we went.
 Beginning this January, I added our blog to the mix.
 Since the first of the year, we have gotten a lot done.
-In September, we were ready for our Phase 2 projects.
+By September, we were ready for our Phase 2 projects.

 These were the changes we wanted to make that were lower on our priority list.
 They were also the small finishing tasks from another project.
 For example, the kitchen was finished in early August 2016.
 We waited to paint the trim around the window until the new windows were installed.
 Well, the windows were installed in mid-August and the trim is still not painted.
 It has been filled, sanded and primed, but not finished.
 It is a Day 2 item.
 Not high enough on the radar to finish.